MaestroOfAutomation/nhk-weather-parser/README.md

 ### Self-Hosted Deployment

-This workflow deploys the application on a self-hosted runner using Docker Compose:
+This workflow deploys the application on a self-hosted runner using Docker:

 1. Set up a self-hosted GitHub Actions runner on your server
 2. Create a GitHub repository variable named `CONFIG` containing your entire config.json content: